Communication-Efficient Federated Learning via Optimal Client Sampling: Efficient Training via Client Sampling

 \section{Efficient Training via Client Sampling}

-Here we introduce the strategy wherein a client transmits its weights to the server only if the norm of the client model's update exceeds a pre-determined threshold.
-This simple strategy can be derived using the interpretion of SGD as an OU process.
+Here we introduce the techniques from optimal process sampling to FL systems, with the goal of reducing communication and improving accuracy.
+In particular, we present a strategy where a client transmits its weights to the server only if the norm of the client's model update exceeds a pre-determined threshold, and provide a non-trivial estimator of the model updates that did not meet the communication threshold.